 The department undertakes an open tender process approximately every four years, to engage suitable entities to evaluate submissions.

 6.2.2 Conduct of the external evaluation process

-Evaluation entities are allocated major submissions to evaluate.
+Evaluation entities are allocated Category 1 and Category 2 submissions to evaluate.
 The entities have up to 10 weeks to review the clinical, economic, financial and medicine use information provided in each submission.

 An evaluation document, known as a ‘commentary’, is prepared for each allocated submission.
-The commentary is included in the agenda papers of DUSC, ESC and the PBAC, and is also provided to the sponsor.
-The sponsor can provide a response, the ‘Pre-subcommittee response’, for the PBAC and ESC, and where the submission has been selected, for DUSC to consider.
+The commentary is included in the agenda papers of DUSC, ESC and the PBAC, and is also provided to the applicant.
+The applicant can provide a response, the ‘Pre-subcommittee response’, for the PBAC and ESC, and where the submission has been selected, for DUSC to consider.

-The evaluation entity can support ESC during consideration of the major submissions.
+The evaluation entity can support ESC during consideration of submissions.
 ESC can request additional analyses of the clinical information, the economic model or financial estimates.
 These are provided to the PBAC with the ESC Advice.
-The additional analyses are also provided to the sponsor with the ESC Advice.
+The additional analyses are also provided to the applicant with the ESC Advice.